H. H. Clifford: Biography

 Clifford was born in Dunedin to Janet Clifford (née Malcolm) and Robert Clifford, a photographer.
 His mother died in 1888.

-Clifford worked in as a photographer in Dunedin and Melbourne, and then moved to Christchurch in around 1900.
+Clifford worked as a photographer in Dunedin and Melbourne and then moved to Christchurch around 1900.
 He joined the firm of Standish & Preece.
-By 1903 he had opened his own studio and was Christchurch's leading portrait photographer.
-In around 1905 he took the photograph of Kate Sheppard that has been featured on the New Zealand ten-dollar note since 1991.
+By 1903, he had opened his own studio and was Christchurch's leading portrait photographer.
+In around 1905, he took the photograph of Kate Sheppard that has been featured on the New Zealand ten-dollar note since 1991.

 On 24 July 1915, he married Annette Clifford, and they had three sons.
-His oldest and youngest sons both died in their early 20s in 1940 in separate incidents; his oldest son Robert had been a Sergeant Pilot in the Royal Air Force, and died after being accidentally struck by a lorry at Oxford.
+His oldest and youngest sons both died in their early 20s in 1940 in separate incidents; his oldest son, Robert, had been a Sergeant Pilot in the Royal Air Force, and died after being accidentally struck by a lorry at Oxford.

-In 1925 Clifford won a certificate and a medal for exhibits at the British Empire Exhibition at Wembley.
-After Clifford's death in 1949 his surviving son, Ogilvie Clifford, donated a collection of his photographs to the Canterbury Museum.
+In 1925, Clifford won a certificate and a medal for exhibits at the British Empire Exhibition at Wembley.
+After Clifford's death in 1949, his surviving son, Ogilvie Clifford, donated a collection of his photographs to the Canterbury Museum.
 Two of his photograph portraits are held by the National Portrait Gallery in London.
 His photographs are also held by the National Library of New Zealand and Te Papa.
 He is buried at Bromley Cemetery.